csce-315-331-2024a/project-3-full-stack-agile-web-project-3-901-7/README.md

   - **Assigned to:** Andrew

 **Minutes from Previous Meeting:**
 - The team is wrapping up final details and tasks and has completed the sprint tasks.
 Accessibility was tested.
 However, a critical issue arose due to the Google translate.
 This is an issue the scrum master plans to bring up.
 Beyond that, other features were implemented and the system was tested.

+**Sprint 3 Retrospective Meeting Agenda**

+**Date:** 4/29
+**Time:** 7:00pm
+**Location:** Northpoint Crossing

+**Agenda:**

+1. **Conclusion of Spring 1 Discussion**
+   - Discussion about the conclusion of sprint 3

+2. **Review of Tasks completed**
+   - Goals set for Sprint 3
+   - Review of what was completed
+   - Review the project overall

+3. **Successes and Challenges**
+   - What did we do successfully?
+   - Did we encounter any major challenges?

+4. **Product Backlog Changes**
+   - Review of changes
+   - Why did we change?

+5. **Conclusion**
+   - Key takeaways
+   - Final thoughts about sprint 3

+**Sprint 3 Retrospective Meeting Minutes**

+**Attendees:**
+- Sua Bae
+- Andrew Beketov
+- Surya Jasper
+- Shweta Kumaran
+- Warren Wu

+**1. Conclusion of Sprint 1 Discussion:**
+- Discussion about the conclusion of Sprint 3
+- We found that we were successful in what we wanted to get done
+- Everyone did a good job in communication and task completion

+**2. Review of Tasks Completed:**
+- Goals set for Sprint 3 were reviewed
+- We were able to complete all the tasks we wanted to

+**3. Successes and Challenges:**
+- We were able to complete all the tasks we set up for ourselves
+- Couple issues with database crashing but was all fixed

+**4. Product Backlog Changes:**
+- View completed product
+- Check completed product against our planned completed product
+- Everything planned was implemented and we had additional stuff

+**5. Conclusion:**
+- Summarized all key takeaways and Sprint 3 items
+- Expressed our final thoughts about Sprint 3 and the project overall